RoyJumah/Movie-APP/README.md

 # Project Name
-- Movie App
+### Movie App

-> Description the project.
--This is an application built with HTML, Sass, JavaScript and IMDB API that displays the latest trending movies and allows the user to search, rate, and comment on a particular movie.
+- This is an application built with HTML, Sass, JavaScript and IMDB API that displays the latest trending movies and allows the user to search, rate, and comment on a particular movie.

 ## Built With